JK-junkin/frabento/README.md

 <!-- badges: end -->

 `frabento` provides fragmentary assets for R language mainly in ggplot visualization.
-The package name is an abbreviation of FRAgmentary BENri TOols. (いちおう FRA も掛けてます)
+The package name is an abbreviation of FRAgmentary BENri TOols.

 ## インストール